Doc Holladay Retires After 40 Years in Medicine

 He was a member of the Scientific Advisory Board for the Lion’s Eye Bank for 20 years.

 He is also very proud of coaching and managing in Little League Baseball and in Houston Youth Soccer Association from 1980 to 1992.

-In 1988, his son's baseball team won the Major League Championship, and he managed and coached the All-Star team which placed second in the area play-offs that year.
-In 1989, he helped coach his son Taylor's soccer team to the Houston City Championship for 13-year-old boys.
-He was President of the Bellaire High School Baseball Booster Club in 1994, when his son's team won the coveted State 5A Baseball Championship where Taylor received All-State honors.
+In 1988, his son Taylor’s baseball team won the Major League Championship, and he managed and coached the All-Star team, which placed second in the area playoffs that year.
+In 1989, he helped coach his son Taylor’s soccer team to the Houston City Championship for 13-year-old boys.
+He was President of the Bellaire High School Baseball Booster Club in 1994 when his son’s team won the coveted State 5A Baseball Championship, where Taylor received All-State honors.
 In 1994, Taylor received a baseball scholarship to The University of Texas at Austin.
 In 2000, he graduated with a Bachelor of Arts Degree with a double major in Business and English with honors.
 Taylor was inducted into the Bellaire Baseball Hall of Fame in January 2000.
-In July 2001, he graduated from the London School of Economics where he earned a Graduate Degree in Business.
+In July 2001, he graduated from the London School of Economics, where he earned a Graduate Degree in Business.
 In 2004, Taylor received an MS in Finance from the University of Houston.
 In 2006, he received his M.B.A. from Rice University and worked on Wall Street as an Investment Banker with the Bank of Montreal.
-He now resides in Houston and runs his own advisory and private equity firm Apollo Global Advisors LLC.
+He now resides in Houston with his wife Rhonda and runs his own advisory and private equity firm.

-Dr. Holladay strives for excellence in everything he does, but realizes that his greatest sources of happiness are his wife, Sharon, son, Taylor, and daughter, Courtney.
+Dr. Holladay strives for excellence in everything he does but realizes that his greatest sources of happiness are his wife, Sharon, Taylor, Courtney, their spouses and six grandchildren.